pydrake.symbolic

 Overloaded function.

-1. EvaluatePartial(self: pydrake.symbolic.Polynomial, env: Dict[pydrake.symbolic.Variable, float]) -> pydrake.symbolic.Polynomial
+1. EvaluatePartial(self: pydrake.symbolic.Polynomial, env: dict[pydrake.symbolic.Variable, float]) -> pydrake.symbolic.Polynomial

 Partially evaluates this polynomial using an environment env.